 The idea behind the Toulouse White Biotechnology demonstrator was born in 2010, initiated by Pierre Monsan (Professor at INSA Toulouse and MINES ParisTech) and as a result of support from local, academic and industrial players.
-All were driven by the desire to create a centre of white biotechnology excellence of national and international renown.
+All were driven by the desire to create a centre of industrial biotechnology (called white biotechnology) excellence of national and international renown.

 Winner of the Programme d’Investissements d’Avenir call for proposals in the field of health and biotechnology pre-industrial demonstrators in March 2011, the TWB project has received a first funding from the French National Research Agency (ANR-10-DPBS-02-01) to the tune of €20 million for 10 years.
 Following the favourable evaluation of this first period, an additional funding of €7m was allocated for the operation of TWB over the 2020 – 2025 period.

-Initiated in October 2011, TWB* attracted some thirty partners from the outset, who subsequently grouped together to form a spearhead public-private consortium, with objectives to accelerate development in industrial biotechnology and promote the bioeconomy.
-On 1 January 2019, fifty partners make up the consortium of TWB.
+Initiated in October 2011, TWB* attracted some thirty members from the outset, who subsequently grouped together to form a spearhead public-private consortium, with objectives to accelerate development in industrial biotechnology and promote the bioeconomy.
+On 1 January 2020, fifty-two members make up the consortium of TWB.

 Installed in September 2012 in its facilities in Toulouse (800m2), TWB moved in June 2015 (1700m2) then in November 2020 to support its growth and double its surface a second time (3500m2).

 * TWB is a registered mark (TWB®).

-The TWB pre-industrial demonstrator is a Joint Service Unit.
+The TWB is a Joint Service Unit.
 It is an administrative body supported by INRAE that was created following the signing of an association agreement between INRAE, INSA and CNRS (INRA Joint Service Unit 1337, CNRS Joint Service Unit 3582)

 TWB is a 3BCAR Carnot Institute certified unity.